Author: Qualified mechanic John Cunningham. Published: 2021/07/06 at 9:20 am.

 The metal type used in the core is a sign of the quality of the cables.
-Copper is a fantastic conductor of electricity, the very best cables are copper core.
+Copper is a fantastic conductor of electricity; the very best cables are copper cores.

-It is, however, more common for the core to be copper-covered aluminum.
+It is, however, more common for the core to be copper-covered aluminium.
 This is the second-best type of material.

 How To Safely Jumpstart Your Vehicle

-That is not true for Hybrid and EV’s.
+That is not true for Hybrid and EVs.
 There is a risk of electrical shock playing around with their electrical systems.
-The risk with jumpstarting comes not from electric shock but from the explosion and also the risk of electrical damage to cars modules.
+The risk with jumpstarting comes not from electric shock but from the explosion and also the risk of electrical damage to car modules.

 The explosion is rare but can happen.
 As you connect the final cable to complete the circuit when jumpstarting, arcing occurs (sparks).
-Problem is, a battery contains acid, and it vents acid vapors, which are flammable.
-Connecting the final jump cable, therefore, causes the aforementioned arcing which could be a source of ignition.
-We will eliminate this risk altogether by grounding the final negative clamp away from the battery, it’s all covered below in the jumpstarting sequence.
+The problem is that a battery contains acid, and it vents acid vapours, which are flammable.
+Connecting the final jump cable, therefore, causes the aforementioned arcing, which could be a source of ignition.
+We will eliminate this risk altogether by grounding the final negative clamp away from the battery; it’s all covered below in the jumpstarting sequence.

 Anyhow, we are not going to allow either of these to happen.